 What are the advantages of having a sleeve gastrectomy?

-- Limited results appear promising as a single stage procedure for low BMI patients (BMI 30-50 kg/m2).
+Results may appear as a single stage procedure for low BMI patients (BMI 30-50 kg/m2).
 The limited 2 year and 6 year weight loss data available to date is superior to current Banding and comparable to Gastric Bypass weight loss data (see Lee, Jossart, Cirangle Surgical Endoscopy 2007).

-- Unlike the gastric bypass where the uses of anti-inflammatory medications are associated with a very high incidence of ulcers, the sleeve gastrectomy does not seem to have the same issues.
-Also, gastric banding patients are at higher risks for complications from NSAID use.
+Unlike the gastric bypass where the uses of anti-inflammatory medications are associated with a higher incidence of ulcers, the sleeve gastrectomy does not seem to have the same issues.
+Also, gastric banding patients may be at higher risks for complications from NSAID use.

 What are the disadvantages of the sleeve gastrectomy?